 🔑 Key Takeaways

-• Smoking or vaping with Invisalign trays in can stain aligners and irritate gums.
+- Smoking or vaping with Invisalign aligners in can stain aligners and irritate gums.

-• Removing aligners reduces risk, but smoking still affects oral health and healing.
+- Removing aligners reduces staining and residue risk, but smoking can still affect gum health.

 Can You Smoke with Invisalign?